 @Jamessquared has the reasoning spot on.
 The paintwork needed some “repair” but a wholescale repaint was not on the cards as we wanted to get the loco back into service as soon as possible, partly because the railway needs it, and partly because the hire fees help with the cashflow on restoring 499.
 (Any help anyone can give to that would be gratefully received and donations can be made here https://uriesociety.co.uk/ there is news about our appeals and a link to our donations page).

 Personally I would prefer the loco in Southern livery, but it is only paint and there is an overhaul coming up in a couple of years.
 The main focus though at present is getting both locos in steam together for the first time since the mid-sixties.
-If you want this to happen sooner rather than later, please consider a donation (not matter how small) joint the society or buying some merchandise.
+If you want this to happen sooner rather than later, please consider a donation (not matter how small) join the society or buy some merchandise.
 We’re pretty good at using every penny well!!